brodriguez8774/CS4900_QuadraticSolver/documents/Spike_Standards.md

 * The sqrt() function from the Math library
 * Unit Testing in CUnit

-All spikes will be created using the C programming language.
+All spikes will be created using the C programming language and placed into their own subdirectories within the spikes directory.